-On October 3, 2019, the Company granted 100,000 restricted stock units ("RSUs") with time-based vesting conditions to certain executives.
-During the year ended December 31, 2019, the Company awarded 100,000 RSUs at an average grant date fair value of \$7.53 per share.
-The RSUs vest in three substantially equal installments beginning on grant date, and annually thereafter.
+On October 3, 2019, the Company granted 100,000 restricted stock units ("RSUs") with time-based vesting conditions to an executive officer having an average grant date fair value of \$7.53 per share.
+The RSUs vested in three equal installments beginning on the grant date, and annually on each anniversary of the grant date thereafter.
 Compensation expense is recognized on a straight-line basis.

 On February 5, 2020, the Company granted 150,000 RSUs with time-based vesting conditions to an executive officer.
-One-half of the RSUs vest on September 30, 2021, and the balance vest on March 31, 2022, subject to the recipient's continued service on each applicable vesting date.
+One-half of the RSUs vested on September 30, 2021, and the balance vested on March 31, 2022.
 On March 31, 2020, the Company granted 50,000 RSUs with time-based vesting conditions to an executive officer.
-The RSUs vest in three substantially equal installments beginning on the grant date, and annually thereafter, subject to the recipient's continued service on each applicable vesting date.
+The RSUs vested in three equal installments beginning on the grant date, and annually on each anniversary of the grant date thereafter.
 Compensation expense is recognized on a straight-line basis.

 On August 21, 2020, the Company granted 20,000 RSUs with time-based vesting conditions to an executive officer.
-The RSUs vest in three substantially equal installments beginning on the grant date, and annually thereafter, subject to the recipient's continued service on each applicable vesting date.
+The RSUs vest in three equal installments beginning on the grant date, and annually on each anniversary of the grant date thereafter, subject to the recipient's continued service on each applicable vesting date.
 Compensation expense is recognized on a straight-line basis.

-The following table summarizes the RSU activity for the under the Omnibus Plan for the year ending December 31, 2021:
+The following table summarizes the RSU activity under the Omnibus Plan for the year ending December 31, 2022:

-Weig hted Average Number of Gra nt Date Fair Restricted Securities Shares Val ue Per Share Nonvested balance at December 31, 2020 230,002 \$ 16.66 Vested/Released (131,667) \$ 15.51 Nonvested balance at December 31, 2021 98,335 \$ 18.21
+Weig ghted Average Gra ant Date Fair Restricted Securities Number of Shares Val ue Per Share Nonvested balance at December 31, 2021 98,335 \$ 18.21 Vested/Released (98,335) \$ 18.21 Nonvested balance at December 31, 2022 0 \$ -

-The Company recognized \$1,926,773 and \$1,619,022 in stock-based compensation during the years ended December 31, 2021 and 2020, respectively, related to restricted stock unit activity.
-As of December 31, 2021, total unrecognized stock-based compensation was approximately \$846,072, which is expected to be recognized as an operating expense in the Company's consolidated statements of operations and comprehensive loss less than one year.
+The Company recognized \$846,073 and \$1,926,773 in stock-based compensation during the years ended December 31, 2022 and 2021, respectively, related to RSU activity.
+As of December 31, 2022, total unrecognized stock-based compensation was \$0.